patricksmcr/publicDeskBookingTool/README.md

 ## Setup local deployment
 ### Backend
 1. clone the project: `git clone https://github.com/patricksmcr/publicDeskBookingTool.git` and `cd` into it.
-2. `cd` into the `api` directory.
+2. `cd` into the `api` directory (The `main.py` file should always be ran from the `api` directory).
 3. run `pip3 install -r requirements.txt`.
-3. run `python3 src/utils/dbCreation.py` to create and populate the database with dummy data.
+4. run `python3 main.py -d` to create and populate the db and start the API.
-4. run `python3 application.py` to run the api.
+5. use `python3 main.py -t` to run the pytests.
-5. in a seperate terminal, `cd` back into `publicDeskBookingTool/api` and run `python3 src/utils/sessionSchedule.py`.
+6. use `python3 main.py --help` to see other supported arguments

 ### Frontend
 1. in a new terminal, `cd` into the `publicDeskBookingTool/ui` folder.
 2. run `python3 -m http.server`.
 3. in a browser, navigate to: `localhost:5000`

-##References
+## References

 References used within this application are as follows:

 Manwg (2010) [online] Javascript implementation of Java’s String.hashCode() method, Available from: https://werxltd.com/wp/2010/05/13/javascript-implementation-of-javas-string-hashcode-method/ [Accessed 26/09/22]
+J. Brownlee (2022) [online] How to Run a Periodic Background Task in Python, Available from: https://superfastpython.com/thread-periodic-background/ [Accessed 11/04/23]